mickaelgermemont/AttendanceCoin/README.md

   - [http://attendancecoin.mickaelgermemont.com.s3-website-us-east-1.amazonaws.com/](feature_ux_acprofile/attendancecoin-react)

 Lessons learned
 - Metamask would display a balance of 0. we fixed the issue. we learned that when there are 18 decimals, the ERC20 contract behaves like ETH. if you transfer 20. you actually manipulate 20 wei. in order to transfer 20 AC, you have to send 20000000000000000000.
 - Adding features to a deployed contract is not easy. but we can use the following pattern https://dappsforbeginners.wordpress.com/tutorials/interactions-between-contracts/
 - cant change the contract name. it is not backward compatible.

 Subjects for later
-- FAUCET contract for TESTNET. distribute 8AC.
 - How to make it worthwhile to own?
 - Worthwhile because i can show it to employers?
 - Worthwhile because i can use it to attend a meetup even if its full??